Sora-Andrea/Wikipedia-Query-RAG/README.md

 Adapt chunk sizes based on sentence boundaries or semantics.

-Use a template engine to experiment with instruction phrasing and max_length settings.
+Use a template library to experiment with phrasing and max_length settings.